 And that’s where the adapter comes in handy.

 Also, do note that most air pumps can only go up to around 60 to 80 psi max.
 But that should be enough to get you safely home.

 Geek Tip : A presta to schrader adapter allows you to quickly pump up your tires at the gas station.

 9. Valve Extender

-If you ride a high profile wheelset or anything deeper than 40mm, then remember to bring a spare tube with a longer valve.
-Otherwise, you can't pump the tires up as shown on the photo above.
+If you ride a high-profile wheelset or anything deeper than 40mm, then remember to bring a spare tube with a longer valve.
+Otherwise, you can’t pump the tires up as shown in the photo above.

 I’ve seen this avoidable mistake happens many times over the years.
 So, besides bringing the right spare tube, bring also a valve extender, just in case.